Klipper3d/klipper/docs/Firmware_Commands.md

 but to make things more readable the host will translate human readable pin names (eg, "PA3") to their equivalent integer encodings.
 By convention, any parameter named "pin" or that has a "_pin" suffix will use pin name translation by the host.
+Similarly, several commands take time parameters specified in clock ticks.
+One can specify a value for these parameters in seconds using the "TICKS()" macro - for example "cycle_ticks=TICKS(0.001)" would result in "cycle_ticks=16000" on a micro-controller with a 16Mhz clock.

 Common startup commands: